ginnyintifa/PTMtopographer/PTMtopographer_user_manual.md

 ## Step 2.
 Three modules of PTMtopographer & Machine learning algorithm scripts

 * Module for feature data generation.
-* Module for prediction summarisation including calculation of false discovery rates (DER, pDER).
+* Module for prediction summarisation including calculation of false discovery rates (gDER, pDER).
 * Module for annotating additional information to the protein and site-level output.

 ### 2A.
 Feature generation